What is a SEPA payment?

 LeoPay supports both SWIFT and SEPA transfers to and from your LeoPay account.
 When you send money to any bank account, we automatically select the best type of transfer for you.

-It’s easy and takes just a minute.
+It’s easy and takes just a minute to make a transfer using your LeoPay account.
 All you need is the name and IBAN of the beneficiary.
 Then, follow these few simple steps:

 - Log in to your LeoPay account